MicrosoftDocs/architecture-center/docs/ai-ml/guide/machine-learning-operations-v2.md

 1. Production deployment

-   After a model passes the staging and test phase, it can be promoted to production by using a human-in-the-loop gated approval.
+   After a model passes the staging and test phase, you can use a human-in-the-loop gated approval to promote it to production.
 Model deployment options include a managed batch endpoint for batch scenarios or, for online, near-real-time scenarios, either a managed online endpoint or Kubernetes deployment by using Azure Arc.
 Production typically takes place in one or more dedicated, secure Machine Learning workspaces.

 1. Monitoring